-- A core or elective course unit with a grade below 'C-', the course units of English Language I and II with grade below 'C', Auxiliary course units other than English Language I and II with grade below 'D+' must resit. - The students who failed to sit for an End-semester Examination are requested to sit for such examination at the next earliest opportunity and it will be considered as resit. - The students (staying in the hostel) who are unable to appear for an End-semester Examination of a course unit or a component of a course unit on the medical grounds during the examination period he/she should report to the University Medical Officer (UMO) and obtain a medical certificate from the UMO.
-If the student staying outside in Vavuniya and unable to appear for an End-semester Examination of a course unit or a component of a course unit on the medical grounds during the examination period he/she should then he/she should obtain the government medical certificate and certified by the UMO.
-If a student fall ill before the commencement of examination, then he/she should obtain the medical certificate from the medical officer practicing at his/her hometown and certified by UMO.
-In all the above circumstances, the Medical certificate recommended by the University medical officer should be submitted to the Deputy Registrar/Examination within 14 days of the conclusion of the examination.
-In these circumstances the candidate may be allowed as a proper candidate for the course unit or the component of the course unit when the examination held next based on the recommendation of the Faculty board and with the approval of the Senate. - For students resitting the End-semester Examination of a course unit, the marks obtained for In-course Assessment examination at their first attempt is used to determine the Final Grade for that course unit.
+- A core or elective course unit with a grade below 'C-', the course units of English Language I and II with grade below 'C', Auxiliary course units other than English Language I and II with grade below 'D+' must resit. - The students who failed to sit for an End-semester Examination are requested to sit for such examination at the next earliest opportunity and it will be considered as resit. - The students who failed to appear for an End Semester Examination of a course unit or a component of a course unit on medical ground are requested to submit a medical certificate to Assistant Registrar of the Faculty, certified by the University medical officer, within 14 days from the last date of the examination.
+In these circumstances the candidate may be allowed as a proper candidate for the course unit or the component of the course unit when the examination is held next based on the recommendation of the Committee for Medical Certificate & Mercy Chance (CMCMC) and with the approval of the Senate. - For students resitting the End-semester Examination of a course unit, the marks obtained for In-course Assessment examination at their first attempt is used to determine the Final Grade for that course unit. - Students will not be allowed to resit the In-course Assessments of any course unit or component.
+If a student is unable to sit for an In-course Assessment for valid reasons, he/she shall inform the lecturer-in-charge at the earliest possible and make necessary arrangement to conduct the particular In-course Assessment examination.
+No such opportunity shall be given after the completion of the End-semester Examination of that particular course unit.